jduss4/grandma_margaret_recipes/Vegetables/Candace's Potato Soup.md

 # Potato Soup

-Origin: Candace, grandma's daughter and my mom (my mom definitely didn't invent this)
+Origin: Candace, grandma's daughter and my mom.
+Candace got it from a caterer at 1st Plymouth church who now lives in Valentine, NE.

 ## Ingredients